vighnesh-radhakrishnan/final-round-fullstack-vighnesh-radhakrishnan/README.md

 The vendor creation panel uses a simplified single-step form instead of Ramp's multi-step workflow, collecting basic vendor information with dropdown selections for payment and tax details (Not a full copy of original Ramp experience).

-The Kebab Menu on Vendor table doesn't support edit features (edit status, owner and deptartment - visual only) (dialog box for editing value to be added)
+The Kebab Menu on the vendor table doesn't support edit features (edit status, owner and department - visual only) (dialog box for editing value to be added)

 ## Author